jatanassian/exchange-rate-calculator-js/README.md

-# Exchange rate
+# Exchange Rate Calculator
-This project is an exchange rate calculator made using vanilla JavaScript.
+This project is made using vanilla JavaScript.
 It uses the fetch API to perform requests to the exchangerate-api and update the data.

 ## Screenshot